Mack Hollins

-Mack Hollins (born September 16, 1993) is an American football wide receiver for the Atlanta Falcons of the National Football League (NFL).
-He played college football at North Carolina, and was drafted by the Philadelphia Eagles in the fourth round of the 2017 NFL Draft.
+Mack Hollins (born September 16, 1993) is an American professional football wide receiver for the New England Patriots of the National Football League (NFL).
+He played college football for the North Carolina Tar Heels, and was selected by the Philadelphia Eagles in the fourth round of the 2017 NFL draft.

-High school career
+Early life

-Hollins attended Robert Frost Middle School in Rockville, Maryland and later Thomas S. Wootton High School.
-After not receiving any scholarship offers out of high school, Hollins attended Fork Union Military Academy in Fork Union, Virginia, where he played with Cardale Jones who led the Ohio State Buckeyes to the College Football Playoff National Championship.
-Hollins received several offers to join teams, including a walk-on opportunity on the University of North Carolina football team if he could get accepted to the university on his own.
-In 2012, he was accepted into the school, and joined the team as a walk-on.
+Hollins attended Robert Frost Middle School in Rockville, Maryland, and later Thomas S. Wootton High School.
+After not receiving any scholarship offers out of high school, Hollins attended Fork Union Military Academy in Fork Union, Virginia, where he played with Cardale Jones.
+Hollins received several offers, including a walk-on opportunity at the University of North Carolina contingent upon being accepted by the school.
+He joined the team in 2012.

 College career

 As a freshman in 2013, Hollins was named special teams captain after appearing in all 13 games.
 He played on most special teams and as a reserve wide receiver.
 He finished the regular season with nine tackles and recovered a fumble against Duke.

-As a sophomore in 2014 Hollins earned honorable mention All-ACC accolades after finishing with 35 catches for a team-high 613 yards.
+As a sophomore in 2014 Hollins earned honorable mention All-Atlantic Coast Conference (ACC) accolades after finishing with 35 catches for a team-high 613 yards.
 He also had a team-best eight receiving touchdowns.
-One of Carolina's best special teams players, he also had seven tackles and recovered an onside kick.
+As one of the teams best special teams players, he also had seven tackles and recovered an onside kick.
 He earned ACC Receiver of the Week honors after catching two passes for 120 yards and two touchdowns against Virginia.
 Both touchdowns were over 50 yards (57 and 63), making Hollins the first Tar Heel to have two touchdown receptions of 50+ yards since Hakeem Nicks in 2008.
-Reeled in a 91-yard touchdown pass in the win over San Diego State University.
-The 91-yard scoring play with QB Marquise Williams was the longest play by UNC in Kenan Stadium history and third-longest play in school history.
+He reeled in a 91-yard touchdown pass in a win over San Diego State University.
+The 91-yard scoring play with quarterback Marquise Williams was the longest play by UNC in Kenan Stadium history and third-longest play in school history.